RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ![17_commit](https://cloud.githubusercontent.com/assets/5516900/16155747/24e915fa-34b1-11e6-998b-ec5e118499e5.gif)

+In TortoiseGit, we can commit with the following command: `right-click`&#8594;`Git Commit->"master"...` and `enter commit message`.

 ## Pushing our changes from the local repo to the server

 So far, we have made a first commit to our local repo.
 If you have also done these steps on your own, you can see that your repo on the server is still empty.
 In order to get the two repos back in synch, we will send our local changes to the server repo.
 In Git-lingo, this is called to *push* the local changes to the server.
 The corresponding git command is `git push`.
 But in order to tell our local Git repo, which server and branch to push to, we have to add two more keywords to `git push`.
 The first can be interpreted as the "address" where to send our package of data.
 Such a connection is called a *remote*.
 When cloning from a server, Git automatically sets a remote with the name `origin` to the server.
 You can add many more remotes and juggle your data with multiple server repos, but we will not cover that here.
-Instead, we are satisfied to push to the server's `master` branch by using `git push origin master` for the moment.
+Instead, we are satisfied to push to the server's `master` branch by using `git push origin master` for the moment or in TortoiseGit `right-click`&#8594;`Git Push...` and choose `master` as `Ref`.
 Here is our concept view of this step:

 ![18_push](https://cloud.githubusercontent.com/assets/5516900/16155996/4e624c5c-34b2-11e6-91be-cb631d4c5e38.png)